No matter if you are going to promote a new product or develop an old one, setting clear market objectives is a crucial point.

 Before show examples of marketing objectives, let’s explain what SMART way is all about.

-In the business life, the acronym SMART has some variations with a minor difference.
+The acronym SMART has some variations with a minor difference.
 They accommodate a more comprehensive definition of goal setting:

 S – Specific (stretching, significant, sensible)